100 Notable alumni of

 -

-Zachary Taylor was an American military leader who served as the 12th president of the United States from 1849 until his death in 1850.
+Zachary Taylor was an American military officer and politician who was the 12th president of the United States, serving from 1849 until his death in 1850.
 Taylor was a career officer in the United States Army, rising to the rank of major general and becoming a national hero for his victories in the Mexican–American War.
 As a result, he won election to the White House despite his vague political beliefs.
 His top priority as president was to preserve the Union.
 He died 16 months into his term from a stomach disease.
+Taylor had the third-shortest presidential term in U.S. history.

 -